balderdashy/sails-docs/concepts/Helpers/Helpers.md

 * `boolean` - the value `true` or `false`
 * `ref` - a Javascript variable reference.
 Technically this can be _any_ value, but typically it refers to an object like a dictionary or an array.

-You can provide a default value for an input by setting its `defaultsTo` key.
+You can provide a default value for an input by setting its `defaultsTo` property.

 ##### Exits